fzuo/fzuo.github.io/docs/index.md

 - Our department has created a strong hands-on cybersecurity program.
 Please find more information <a href="https://uco-cyber.github.io/education/">here</a>.

-- I will serve on the program committee of <a href="https://asiaccs2025.hust.edu.vn/">ASIACCS'25</a>.
+- I will serve on the program committee of ACSAC'25.
 Please consider submitting your groundbreaking research.

 - Building on the success of last year, the 2nd International Workshop on Edge Intelligence and Vehicular Networks will be held in conjunction with <a href="https://ieeemass2025.github.io/ieeemass2025/">MASS'25</a>.
 We look forward to seeing you in Chicago this October.